LeoTN/yt-dlp-autohotkey-gui/README.md

   * If this is the case, I recommend waiting a little before trying again.

 > [!Important]
-> If your YouTube requests are blocked frequently, you should wait a moment to avoid a temporary IP block
+> If your YouTube requests are blocked frequently, you should wait a moment to avoid a temporary IP block.

+> [!Note]
+> The ability to [use cookies](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp) will be available in future versions which can mitigate this issue.

 ## Credits & License